zer0cache/matic-docs/docs/zkEVM/zkProver/overview.md

 image: https://wiki.polygon.technology/img/thumbnail/polygon-zkevm.png
 ---

-Core to the integrity of the **Polygon zkEVM** is its zero-knowledge prover, aka the **zkProver**.

-This documentation provides a detailed architectural description of the zkProver without delving deep into its technical complexities.
-Additionally, it briefly describes its state machines, which are fully documented [<ins>here</ins>](https://docs.hermez.io/zkEVM/zkProver/State-Machines/Overview/zkProver-State-Machines/#state-machines).

-## Introduction

-The design paradigm at Polygon has shifted to developing a **zero-knowledge virtual machine (zkEVM)** that emulates the Ethereum Virtual Machine (EVM).
+The design paradigm at Polygon has shifted to developing a **zero-knowledge virtual machine** that emulates the Ethereum Virtual Machine (EVM).

 Proving and verification of transactions in **Polygon zkEVM** are all handled by a zero-knowledge prover component called the **zkProver**.
 All the rules for a transaction to be valid are implemented and enforced in the zkProver.